Gianeh/auto-pac-man/README.md

 # Auto Pac-Man – Dynamic Programming

-This branch implements a dynamic programming (DP) solution for solving Pac-Man via value iteration.
+Dynamic programming (DP) solution for solving Pac-Man via value iteration.
 The code in this branch enumerates game states from a map, performs value iteration to compute an optimal policy, and then runs a Pygame simulation of Pac-Man using that policy.

 > **Disclaimer:**
 > All the codebase is experimental and no longer deeply maintained.
 Feel free to experiment and propose edits!